igorFilipenco/Simple-gulp-config/README.md

 In order to launch project, make:

-1. git clone of this project
+1. git clone project

-2. in project's directory perform 'npm init'
+2. in project's directory perform 'npm install'

+3. 'npm start'

-3. enter localhost:3000(you can customize adress in file start-server.js
+4. enter localhost:3000(you can customize adress in file start-server.js
    which is located in gulp_tasks folder)